kevhwa/encrypted-email-system/README.md

 # encrypted-messaging-system

-### Install
+## Install

-This will setup the directory structure, generate CA certificates, build executable, and set permissions.
+This will setup the directory structure, generate CA certificates, build executables, set filesystem permissions, and sandbox the server.
+This will also start the server within its sandbox automatically.
 Note that this system is designed to be installed on a Ubuntu 20.04.1 LTS VM; there may be incompatibilities if this installation is attempted on another OS.

 ```
-$ make install DEST=tree
+$ make install-with-security DEST=tree
 ```

-Open a new terminal and setup the server sandbox.
-This will bring you right to the server directory where you can start the server (more below).
+Make sure that the tree specified does not already exist.
+If it does:
 ```
-$ sudo ./bin/install-sandbox.sh
+$ sudo rm -rf tree
 ```

-### Run

-#### Start Server

-If you are already within the server sandbox:
+To install the program without security features (i.e., install no uses, file system permissions or sandboxing) use:
 ```
-$ ./bin/server
+$ make install-basic DEST=tree
 ```
+This can be helpful for testing and development not using the virtual machine, so that there aren't compatibility issues.

+## Run

+### Start Server

-If you did not setup the sandbox, `cd` into the correct directory, then run the server:
+If you installed the system using `make install-with-security`, the server should have already started for you.
+Otherwise, if you installed the system with `make install-basic` then `cd` into the correct directory and run the server via:
 ```
 $ cd ./tree/server-dir
 $ ./bin/server
 ```

-#### Run getcert
+### Run `getcert`

-In a separate shell:
+With the server already started, in a separate shell, run:
 ```
 $ cd tree/client-dir
 $ ./bin/getcert -u username -p password